 Sometimes, the words “peace” and “mothering” just don’t seem to mix.
-Between all the household tasks, the tantrums, the training, the constant needs, and the loud voices calling “Mama!!!”, it can feel like peace is nowhere to be found.
+Between all the household tasks, the tantrums, the training, the constant needs, and the loud voices calling “Mama!!!”, it can feel like trying to cultivate more peace is impossible.

-With that in mind, let’s look at 4 practical ways we can go about intentionally cultivating more peace into our days as moms.
+With that in mind, let’s look at 4 practical ways we can go about intentionally working to cultivate more peace into our days as moms.

 Oftentimes, my tendency is to fret myself into a tizzy trying to come up with the “perfect” parenting method or answer to a mothering question I have.
 Instead of looking to the experts who all say different things or falling prey to the mommy wars idea that there is one right way to do things (but then hearing the moms around me all espousing different ways!), there is a far better, more peaceful, less confusing way to go about parenting.
 James 1:5 promises us that if we ask the Lord for wisdom, He will give it to us.
 And wisdom from the One who knows our children better than anyone else does is far more beneficial than any wisdom we could ever acquire elsewhere!

 We see throughout the Gospels that sometimes even Jesus separated Himself from the multitudes in order to spend some time alone (typically in communion with the Father).
 This regular practice equipped Him for the daily work of serving and ministering to the countless needs of the people around Him.
-The same can be said for us when we take the time to pour into ourselves – we are far better able to then pour out to others!
+The same can be said for us when we take the time to pour into ourselves – we are far better able to cultivate more peace in our homes and are better able to pour ourselves out to others!

 When we instead base our identity in motherhood, we rise or fall according to how our day goes.
 On the good days, we feel like awesome moms.
 But on the bad days, we feel like complete failures and disappointments.
 Instead, we need to be fixing our eyes firmly on Christ.
 Not on who we are, but on Who He is; not on what we do, but on what He did for us.
 This brings immeasurable peace!